Olawill/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
+- To run the app, edit the script in the package.json file to include the filename for the server
+  - `scripts: {
+    start: "./node_modules/.bin/nodemon -L filename" }`
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node run start` command.